 This ensemble performs more classical, choral and marching styles of brass music and allows brass players to learn the balance of their instrument alongside others from the same musical family.
-They rehearse one lunch time per week.
+They rehearse before school once a week.

 BIG BAND

 Playing a mixture of jazz and funk charts this ensemble competes in the 'Generations in Jazz' Festival.
 This ensemble comprises saxophones, trumpets, trombones, piano, guitar, bass and drums.
 They rehearse after school once a week from 3:30pm-5:00pm.